pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 1. Install the appropriate EAP file based on the device platform.

 IMPORTANT!
-If you install Node-RED on an SD Card (all models except those based on ARTPEC-8), you must enable files to be executed from SD Card.
+You must enable files to be executed from SD Card.
 - In the camera GUI, go to System | Plain config
 - Under "Select group", select "storage"
 - Find the property "Extra mount options" on the left and set the value: exec.
 - Click "Save".
-- Reboot the device
+- Unmount and mount SD Card or reboot the device
-- Install
+- Install Node-RED Installer

 2. Start the ACAP.
-This initiate installation of NodeJS, NPM and the latest Node-RED version on the device from official Node-RED sources.
+This initiate installation of NodeJS, NPM and the latest Node-RED version on the device from official sources.
 _Note: Installation may take up to 3-4 minutes_
 3. Use a browser and access Node-RED on http://device-IP-address:1880

 ## Updating Node-RED
-*Note that installing the ACAP twice on an ARTPEC-8 camera will do a scratch install and flows will be flushed.
-When installing on a device that uses SD Card, flows will be maintained*

-The installer installs the latest Node-RED version.
-It is als possible to update Node-RED.
-You must use the device legacy interface.
+You will typicall not need to upgrade the Node-RED Installer ACAP when new versions are published.
+To update to a new version of Node-RED:
-1. Navigate to "Apps"
+1. Navigate to "Apps" in the camera menu
+2. Stop Node-RED
-2. Click Node-RED icon
+3. Click Node-RED icon or the three dots (depening on the camera firmware version)
-3. Checkbox "Update to latest version"
+4. Checkbox "Update to latest version"
-4. Click save.
+5. Click save
+6. Start Node-RED
 It may take a couple of minutes before the upgrade is complete.

 ## Things to consider